ro-msg-csharp-training/resources/README.md

    As a start-up sample, you have in![Data Model](./Sources/Chapter1/Startup_Chapter/) the project created with one class implemented.

-   You should create the rest of the data models and controlles.
+   You should create the rest of the data models and controls.
 The classes are shown below diagram:
   ![Data Model](./diagrams/Chapter1.png "Data Model") Location, ProductCategory collection should be implemented as a generic "HashTable".
    Location, ProductCategory will have a controller.